-Authentic Italian Bruschetta is a classic appetizer that people absolutely love.
-It is perfectly crispy with just the right amount of fresh tomatoes, basil, and balsamic.
+Authentic Italian Bruschetta is a classic appetizer that is perfectly crispy with just the right amount of fresh tomatoes, basil, and balsamic.
 Learn all the little tricks for making the perfect bruschetta right at home.

 Bruschetta is simple, yet so delicious.
 It is one of those recipes that can only be as good as the ingredients used.
-Sub par tomatoes, low-quality olive oil, and mediocre bread is just not going to cut it for a truly authentic Italian bruschetta.
-We hate to admit that we get a little possessive over our bruschetta.
-Sharing is one of those skills we are still working on when it comes to our favorite foods, especially when they are as fresh and perfectly crunchy as this!
-Please don’t judge us too harshly.
+Subpar tomatoes, low-quality olive oil, and mediocre bread is just not going to cut it for a truly authentic Italian bruschetta.
+You want to use the good stuff!
 You’ll understand once you’ve tried it.
-This bruschetta is life changing.
+This bruschetta is life-changing.
+Be sure to check out the answers to frequently asked questions and watch the included video demonstration to make the best bruschetta of your life, all from the comfort of your own home kitchen.

 Most types of rustic loaves of bread or high-quality artisan loaves of bread make a perfect bruschetta.
 If you like sourdough bread, that can work great as well.
-Our favorite place to get bread for bruschetta is always local European bakeries.
+A long skinny French baguette is a classic choice.
+Our favorite place to get bread for bruschetta is always local European-style bakeries.
 Not only do they make authentic bread, but it is also a great way to support local businesses.

 Perfectly ripe tomatoes will make this recipe even better!
 To find the perfect tomatoes look for heavy tomatoes with a smooth skin.
 You want it to be plump and free of any big blemishes, bruises, or bug bites.
 You want to choose a high-quality vine ripened tomato, so it can have as much flavor as possible.
-For Americans, try purchasing the tomatoes that are sold on the vine in the grocery store.
 You can also try heirloom varieties which can yield both colorful and delicious results.

 Fresh basil is an absolute must in bruschetta.
 We know there are a lot of times that dried can work, but dried will not give this recipe that punch of flavor it traditionally needs.